tezbridge/docs/src/README.md

 A: Yes.
 But the private key will be loaded in memory with a transformed form to prevent memory dump attack.

+---

+Q: What if the server of TezBridge was attacked by hacker?

+A: TezBridge is purely static website hosted in Github page with a cloudflare CDN.
+So there's no server in TezBridge.
+All possible network connection targets are listed here:

+* Tezos official RPC node
+* tzscan.io
+* Cloudflare CDN / Github page
+* Netlify lambda function (used for simple remote bridging)

+---

+Q: Is a hardware Ledger safe to be used in TezBridge?

+A: For a normal operation, Ledger will show a detailed operation information(transaction, origination).
+For a compound operation, both Ledger and TezBridge will show a base58 hash on each side for user to confirm.

 ## Contact

 Email: im`@`catsigma.com